Depression – What is it?

 Bipolar I Disorder (Manic-Depression)

-Bipolar depression includes both periods of Major Depression (see box at left) along with periods of intense “highs” called Mania.
+Bipolar depression includes both periods of Major Depression (see list above) along with periods of intense “highs” called Mania.
 The symptoms of mania are:

 Inflated self-esteem or grandiosity